Felize Cinco de Mayo! Conchinita Pibil, barbecued pork

 I love Mexican food.
-Let’s be honest, I love all food, but I love Mexican.
-I dream of the day Mr. Ortega will ask for my hand in marriage so I could have tacos day and night.
-Seriously though, tacos; every single day.
-That may be the most awesome idea ever.
-Mexican food just screams layers of succulent flavor in every bite.
-And lucky me – Cinco de Mayo is manana!
+To be honest, I love all food, but I love Mexican more than any other.
+I dream of the day Mr. Ortega will ask for my hand in marriage, because then I can have tacos day and night.

-Can you imagine the excitement when I saw a magazine dedicated to Mexican recipes while standing in line at the checkout?
-(Doesn’t take much, I know).
+Imagine my excitement when, while standing in line at the grocery checkout, I saw a magazine dedicated to Mexican recipes.
+It doesn’t take much to excite me, I know.
 I bought it without even looking at the price.
 Every page was filled with traditional Mexican recipes and the most beautiful and rustic photos I had ever seen.
 Chorizo for breakfast – yes please.
 Ancho chile rubbed steaks, make that two.
-And real smoker recipes.
-I must be in heaven.
+And real smoker recipes that made me think that I must be in heaven.

 from BHG Special Interest Publications: Mexican 2011